geudde/attic-chest/pages/03.season-2/12.meeting-24/03.florio/docs.md

 Yes, upon that festive night
 I remark’d that feather light,
 And heard the words that Floria said
-To each attentive list’ning Maid;
+To each attentive list’ning maid;
 But how much lighter were those words
-Than feathers of the gayest Birds!
+Than feathers of the gayest birds!
-Than, Dust, or Air, more light than either
+Than, dust, or air, more light than either
-Was the Wearer of the Feather!
+Was the wearer of the feather!

 ---

-Men’s words are air, and Flatt’ry but a Breath
+Men’s words are air, and flatt’ry but a breath
-That Breath’s contagion, & that air is Death!
+That breath’s contagion, & that air is death!

 ---